orbicube/timer/README.md

 * To add the starting value back onto the timer, create a file called "add" in the directory.
 * To reset the timer, create a file called "reset" in the directory.
 * To add (or remove with - in front) a custom amount of time, create a file called "custom" to the directory with a text value of the amount of seconds to add.
 Use a script for this.
-* For Windows users there is a .bat file to trigger these with a Stream Deck or similar application.
+* For Windows users there are .bat files to trigger these with a Stream Deck or similar application.
 * To use in OBS, create a separate game capture of the program for each digit and crop.
 The window is 1500px wide, so 0-300, 300-600, etc.

 ## Configuration